GustaveWALDRON/Warframe_Database/Weapons/README.md

   - **For Primaries** : Default Rifle.
 Otherwise Sniper, Shotgun or Bow according to Sortie rules.
   - **For Secondaries** : Pistol, Dual Pistols or Thrown.
 Merely differentiating, Sorties doesn't discriminate.
 - Trigger_Type : Auto, Semi_Auto, Burst, Detonate or Charge
+  - Duplex_Auto for Tigris shotguns.
 - Projectile_Type : Hitscan, Projectile, Continuous or AoE
 - Fire_Rate : Obvious
 - Magazine_Size : Obvious
-  - Bows have no magazine size (except Attica and Zhuge)
+  - Bows have no magazine size, or rather the quiver (max ammo) is the magazine size (except for Attica and Zhuge)
 - Reload_Time : Obvious

 ## Miscellaneous notes
-Data mostly taken for the Wikia, but the game has precedence
+- Data mostly taken for the Wikia, but the game has precedence
+- Plenty of specific mechanics (like Sniper scope bonuses, continuous weapons range...) not listed